bajajerk/analytics-api/README.md

 4. **NodeCache**:
     - Utilized as an in-memory caching mechanism within the Node.js environment.
 NodeCache aids in temporarily storing post analysis results, significantly reducing computation overhead and optimizing data retrieval performance.
+   - In real word scenario, we would be using distributed cache(redis, etc).

 ## Workflow

 1. **Request Handling**:
-    - The Node.js application receives incoming HTTP requests through defined endpoints, triggering various actions such as post creation, data analysis, and data retrieval.
+    - The Node.js application receives incoming HTTP requests through defined endpoints, triggering various actions such as post creation, data analysis.

 2. **Data Analysis**:
     - Upon receiving a request to create a post, the application enqueues the post data to RabbitMQ for asynchronous